-Here we describe treatments and strategies for managing the most common symptoms of lung cancer.
-As you may be experiencing a number of symptoms, you may have a combination of treatments.
-Keep in mind, however, that you won’t necessarily experience every symptom listed here.
+For many people, lung cancer is diagnosed at an advanced stage.
+In these cases, the main goal of treatment is to manage symptoms and keep them under control for as long as possible.
+This chapter describes procedures and strategies for managing the most common symptoms of lung cancer.
+As you may have several symptoms, you may be given a combination of treatments.
+Keep in mind that you won’t necessarily experience every symptom listed here.

 Learn more about:

 Lung Foundation Australia can provide more information about living with lung cancer.
 You can also contact their Lung Cancer Support Nurse by calling 1800 654 301.

 View the Cancer Council NSW editorial policy.